-SAFER and Pre-Emption Rights on Farmhouses and Estates
+SAFER and Pre-Emption Rights on Estates in France

 If you’re dealing with a competent estate agent he or she would have informed you about this potential ‘bump’ on the way to secure your dream property.
 As the French saying goes, “un homme avertit en vaut deux”.
 If not, this article has been written to provide information about SAFER and how they operate.